 - Two professional photography guides

-- 9 nights in double rooms in hotels (Single room supplement $500 USD)
+- 9 nights accommodation in hotels (based on double room occupancy)

 - All breakfasts